aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 This MQTT registration event will trigger an AWS Lambda function through an [IoT topic rule](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html).
 The Lambda function will complete the provisioning of the device.
 After these steps, your device will be ready to work with AWS IoT.

 **In this exercise** you will setup JITR with your own CA and an AWS Lambda function.
-When creating the device the lambda function will use the certificate id as thing-name and policy-name.
+When creating the device the lambda function will generate a thing name which starts with *jitr-* followed by the certificate id.
+The thing name will look similar to *jitr-12345435e8912702c16da3b3f8b91d085f7c0028d91ae7be53a1e7aa8160b3db*

 * You should still have stored the certificate id in the shell variable *$CA_CERTIFICATE_ID*. **If not** store the certificate id into that variable